wisniewskikr/chrisblog-it-gas/Aws-Redshift-Advanced/README.md

 To launch project please:
 * Open Gsheet;
+* Prepare data to export: first row should contain column's names and other rows should contain data
+* Choose "Functions -> Export" for export data
-* Choose "Functions -> Redshift Data";
+* Choose "Functions -> Import" for import data
-* (Optional) Sometimes you will be asked to confirm permissions.